dapr/components-contrib/tests/certification/secretstores/azure/keyvault/README.md

 ### Authentication tests

 * Authenticate with Azure Active Directory using Service Principal Certificate
-    * Already handled by TestSecretStoreConformance/azure.keyvault.certificate
 * Authenticate with Azure Active Directory using Service Principal Client Secret
-    * Already handled by TestSecretStoreConformance/azure.keyvault.serviceprincipal
-* Authenticate with Azure Active Directory using Azure Managed Identity (also known as Managed Service Identity)
+* TODO: Authenticate with Azure Active Directory using Azure Managed Identity (also known as Managed Service Identity)

+### Other tests

+* Client reconnects (if applicable) upon network interruption

+### Running the tests

+This must be run in the GitHub Actions Workflow configured for test infrastructure setup.

+If you have access to an Azure subscription you can run this locally on Mac or Linux after running `setup-azure-conf-test.sh` in `.github/infrastructure/conformance/azure` and then sourcing the generated bash rc file.